 Ransom Payments on the Rise?

-However, small and medium-sized businesses (SMBs) are often targets for a ransomware attack due to their limited cybersecurity capabilities, with 60% of SMBs being hit in 2020.
-In this specific sector, an unsettling 73% opt to pay the ransom – which is often in the region of five-figures.
+However, small and medium-sized businesses (SMBs) are often targets for a ransomware attack due to their limited cybersecurity capabilities.
+In this specific sector, an unsettling 73% opt to pay the ransom, which is often in the region of five-figures.
 Criminals exploit weak computer-security measures to infiltrate these organizations.
 The total amount of ransom payments per year is around $1 billion.
 This significant figure indicates a high demand for Bitcoin, thus impacting its value.

 The Escalation of Ransomware Attacks